In my 5 Steps to ‘Non-Overwhelm’ post, I promised to address two additional ways to keep our companies – and lives – on track:

 [Working] – [The usual interruptions] = [Surprisingly productive work]

-Granted, we rarely have a nice five-states-away retreat in our picture.
+Granted, we rarely have a lovely five-states-away retreat in our picture.

 But when there isn’t time for a shutdown, any change of scenery helps.